TAbramovskaya/SML-metabase-final-project/docs/rfm_finalize.md

 Second, **seasonality** should be taken into account.
 The data for May and early June do not fully reflect the actual customer flow.

 Third, it appears important to **indicate the type of each item** (whether it is a medicinal product or not).
 We see that increasing the number of items in the receipt can significantly improve the Monetary metric without increasing visit frequency.
 Moreover, recommending non-medicinal products is far more promising than trying to sell a customer a medicinal product they do not need.
 At the moment, recommendations in this area can only be made based on the number of items in the receipt.

+## Metabase dashboard

+We visualized a summary of the resulting segments, as well as the charts that helped us assign the RFM scores and perform additional data processing, on the [dashboard](http://metabase.simulative.ru/public/dashboard/e8e35857-298e-4a45-905a-ebb815b36939).

 ## Generous Customers